MacArt

 That institution assimilates modern art to fine art.
 For Robert Rauschenberg a torn, blood-red painting combines understanding and respect for abstraction with ferocious parody.
 Here it sits as one pretty painting amid pretty paintings.
 Their esthetic ideal so wins out that I hardly noticed the numeral 5 in a Jasper Johns not much further along, one of many works by Johns in gray.

 The European tradition has little room for irony, much less humor.
 It also has no time for women.
-Sonia Delaunay's pioneering abstract paintings make for an interesting exception.
+Sonia Delaunay and her pioneering abstract paintings make for an interesting exception.
 Le Bal Bullier from 1913 stands out next to work by her more well-known husband, Robert.
 Its size and subject matter, a party, made me think of Pollock's Mural, in his retrospective at the Modern.
 I wondered if Peggy Guggenheim knew of the Delaunay when she commissioned his outsize painting.
 I wondered, too, if she mistook it after all for Delaunay's elegance and warmth.

 Saddest of all, the multinational institution of high Modernism comes off as a dead end.
 Like other encounters with "masterpieces" at the Guggenheim, a 1996 survey of abstract painting and "The Tradition of the New" from 1994, this exhibition pretty much ends twenty years ago, with Arte Povera.
 And once again that style assimilates the show's other token woman, Eva Hesse.
 It stops just when art most actively engaged the museum itself.